Alfredo Escalera (baseball): Professional career

+Kansas City Royals

+After negotiating the terms of his contract and signing an agreement, Escalera was sent to the AZL Royals in Surprise, Arizona.

 After a month with the AZL Royals Escalera was able to adjust and contribute to his team's success.
 Escalera's participation in the AZL League has generated enthusiastic responses from his teammates, fans and coaches.
 "Combine Escalera's youth, glimpse of hitting talent, arm and speed and the Royals could have a true diamond in the rough" stated sports analyst Zach Mortimer.

-Advanced Rookie, Burlington Royals, Appalachian League

 Escalera was assigned by the Kansas City Royals to join the affiliate Burlington Royals in North Carolina during the 2013 baseball season after having a strong spring training showing.
 During the season, Escalera endured some minor challenges including a left thigh muscle strain.
 Despite this, Escalera ended his 2013 season as the Burlington Royals Team's leader in hits, doubles and batting average among the players in the team's final roster with more than 150 season's at bats.
 Escalera made the Top 20 2013 Appalachian League's batting average list.

-Class A, Lexington Legends, South Atlantic League

 After the 2014 Spring Training session, the Royals organization assigned Escalera to the Kansas City Royals affiliate Lexington Legends in Kentucky.

+Escalera split the 2018 campaign between the AZL Royals and Double–A Northwest Arkansas Naturals.
+In 49 games for the two affiliates, he accumulated a .242/.313/.373 batting line with five home runs, 18 RBI, and nine stolen bases.
+Escalera elected free agency following the season on November 2, 2018.

+New York Mets

+On February 11, 2019, Escalera signed a minor league contract with the New York Mets.
+In 21 games split between the High–A St. Lucie Mets and Double–A Binghamton Rumble Ponies, he went 8–for–70 (.114) with two RBI and one stolen base.
+Escalera was released by the Mets organization on July 8.

+Business ownership

+Escalera retired from baseball in 2020, entering the corporate world.
+Among his first acquisitions was web-based news service NotiCel.